PostHog/posthog.com/contents/handbook/engineering/clickhouse/replication.md

 ### Sharding replicated tables

-Sharding helps scale out a database fleet by having each machine only s
+Sharding helps scale out a dataset by having each node only store part of the data.

 To decide whether to shard a table, consider how it's queried and what data it stores:
 - Shard: tables that could become too large for a single server (e.g. events, logs, raw analytics data)